 After two successful online concerts in 2021 and 2022, the women of Time For My Music are ready for a bigger challenge.
 We have been discussing the format and features of our next performance for some time now, and we would deeply value your input!

 If you have attended any T4MM concert, or you have watched the videos afterwards, please answer this short survey for us.
-It will be open until tomorrow midnight, UK time.
+(THE SURVEY IS NOW CLOSED)

 If you haven't seen any of our work yet, here are the highlights of the first concert: